The 2022 Edition is now shipping. But there are some road closures and washouts that you'll need to know about.

 The reason is that the default setting for some GPS receivers and/or software is

-not to have individual tracks "Show on Map".
+to not have individual tracks automatically "Show on Map".
 It is a good idea to

 check to see if they (the tracks) are all set to "Show on Map" after you download the

 tour, and to manually change them if necessary.
 Different models do this

 differently so check your instructions, but here's how to do it on the Garmin